rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-13-azure-monitor-and-application-insights-introduction.md

   - certification
 ---

-> What are Azure Monitor and Application Insights?
+> What are **Azure Monitor** and **Application Insights**?
 How exactly Azure Monitor work?
 How can you visualize Application Map with Application Insights?
+Learn the log retentions and exports.
 Learn all of this in this article.
-Helpful article for AZ-304 Exam.
+Helpful article for **AZ-304** Exam.

+## Types of Data to consider

+1. **Log**: web application tracings and logs.
+2. **time-series**: data sensitive to time like performance counter.
+3. **raw data**: un-transformed data which is in raw format received from sources
+4. **Aggregated data**: which has a lot less detail and consists counts, averages and other statistical data that you see in Metric Explorer.
+5. **Debug Snapshots**: which contains debugging data

 ## Azure Monitor

 ![](https://imgur.com/Qej8BE6.png){: .align-center}

-- Azure Monitor is an overview of all the monitoring data available
+- Azure Monitor provides an overview of all the monitoring data available.
-- It is a center monitoring hub for all of the services
+- It is a center monitoring hub for all of the services.
 - You can monitor blow things:
   - **Activity Logs**: who created the service
   - **Metrics**: CPU usages of VMs